-Issue Actions Whilst the Council has a controlled and managed approach to ongoing financial challenges facing the organisation, such financial challenges continue bring a degree of risk to Council.
+Issue Actions Update Whilst the Council has a controlled and managed approach to ongoing financial challenges facing the organisation, such financial challenges continue bring a degree of risk to Council.
 Overspends in departmental budgets across the Council bring pressure to deliver savings elsewhere.
-CLT.
+Regular reporting of financial risk to Cabinet & CLT.
+MTFS monitored to keep issue alive.
+A summary of budget numbers and pressures in each area is issued to each Lead Member.
+All Directors need to ensure that appropriate mitigations are introduced where overspends occur.
+The Council continues to provide robust control in this area.
+A budget rebasing was completed and reported to Cabinet in October 2019.
+Considerable activity has been underway to manage down residual 2019/20 departmental overspend whilst establishing effective strategies for demand lead services, but some material overspends continue.
+Areas of pressure as well as uncertainty around the future financial settlement, result in this remaining the Council's highest risk.
 The Council is monitoring potential issues from Brexit and planning contingency arrangements for different scenarios.
 With uncertainty remaining around timing and the eventual outcome, this will need to continue.
 A Brexit working group has been established to monitor and respond to issues if they become live.
 This will continue until and then after agreement to monitor any pressures resulting on the Council.
 A list of risks specific to Brexit has been developed.
-Regular discussions at Corporate Board on the Brexit.
+Whilst the full position has not been confirmed, the timing mitigates this year's position.
+Work continues to monitor the position.
+With a clearer position and dates, the Council will continue to monitor the position and respond. - Regular discussions at Corporate Board on the Brexit.
 A report also went to Cabinet in February 2019.